zama-ai/hpu_fpga/docs/dop.md

 It could occur that it is necessary for the computation range to overflow in *p*+1 bit, and so to use the padding bit.
 The associated LUT should therefore be chosen carefully, with the behavior described above in mind.

 The details of such usage is not described here.
-Please refer to the [tfhe-rs handbook](https://github.com/zama-ai/tfhe-rs-handbook/blob/main/tfhe-rs-handbook.pdf).
+Please refer to the [TFHE-rs handbook](https://github.com/zama-ai/tfhe-rs-handbook/blob/main/tfhe-rs-handbook.pdf).

 Below, a non-exhaustive list of LUT aliases.

-Let's name the payload in the ciphertext :
+Let's name the 2 parts of payload in the ciphertext:
 ```
 v[*p*-1:0] = {v[*p-b*-1:*b*],v[*b*-1:0]}
            = {vc, vm}
 ```
+These names come from the words message (vm) and carry (vc).

 |LUT|Description|
 |---|-----------|